 After this, you will just have to take care of the design work and the programme will do the rest of the work.

 It’s ideal for all of those who have previously programmed websites in HTML.
 This programming language allows you to know in advance what results you will be able to achieve when programming apps for Android.
 With HTML5 you will go further, as it represents a huge step forward, especially when it comes to web applications.
 The advantage of this programming language is that it has great versatility and its content can adapt to many different platforms.
 That is, it’s perfect for cross-platform mobile app development.
 It’s also perfect for programming apps for Android.
 And all of this in addition to the great asset of being able to make updates instantly.

 Currently, this is one of the most active mobile app development platforms.
 It has over one million and a half active users and more than 20,000 applications developed.
 If you are interested in programming for Android, then you are in the right spot, as there is a lot of documentation about this tool that will ease your learning and help you begin programming mobile applications.
 As a proof of its quality, we can point out that large digital companies such as eBay or PayPal develop their mobile applications with Appcelerator Titanium.

-If you are familiar with Ruby or JRuby, Ruboto is a good option to apply all that knowledge to Android app programming for devices running under this operating system.
+If you are familiar with Ruby or JRuby, Ruboto is a good option to apply all that knowledge to Android app programming for devices running on this operating system.
 Although not as big as Appcelerator Titanium, there are a lot of programmers that use it and there is also enough documentation to get started.
 You can currently download the console and scripts that allow you to start programming.